chingu-voyages/v46-tier2-team-14/README.md

 10. **User-Friendly Interface:**
 The intuitive and user-friendly interface makes navigation smooth, allowing users to focus on discovering and exploring new recipes effortlessly.

+## Usage

+This section provides instructions on how to use SWAAD project on your local machine.

+### How to Use

+- **Search for Recipes:**
+  - Enter a recipe name or specific ingredients in the search bar to find relevant recipes instantly.

+- **Explore by Cuisine:**
+  - Utilize the filter options to explore recipes based on different cuisines, broadening your culinary horizons.

+- **Toggle Light/Dark Mode:**
+  - Personalize your viewing experience by toggling between light and dark modes, enhancing readability and reducing eye strai

+- **Interactive Checklist for Ingredients:**
+  - When viewing a recipe, use the interactive checklist for ingredients to keep track of what you have prepared.
+Simply check off items as you gather them during the cooking process.

+- **Saved Previous Searches:**
+  - Take advantage of the saved Previous searches feature to streamline your exploration.
+Access your recent searches for quick reference and easy retrieval of previously discovered recipes.

+## Screenshots

 ## Running the Project